juxt/yada/dev/resources/user-manual.md

 ### `yada.methods.Method`

 Every HTTP method is implemented as a type which extends the yada.methods.Method protocols.
-This way, new HTTP methods can be added to yada.
+This way, new HTTP methods can be added.
 Each type must implement the correct semantics for the method, although yada comes with a number of built-in methods for each of the most common HTTP methods.

 Many method types define their own protocols so that resources can also help determine the behaviour.
 For example, the built-in `GetMethod` type